AI Writing & UCAS Personal Statements: What You Need To Know

 Are AI Personal Statements Plagiarism?

-While it may seem like these AI tools are creating brand-new content from scratch, it’s important to understand that the algorithms that power these tools learn from millions of pre-existing pages across the internet.
+While it may seem like these AI tools are creating brand-new content from scratch, it’s important to understand that the databases that power these tools learn from millions of pre-existing sources.
 By scanning this wide array of content, the technology is able to rearrange and create seemingly new content based on what it has learnt.

 However, this content always runs the risk of featuring plagiarised work that has not been altered enough to avoid detection.
 Unlike typical plagiarism, in which the culprit will know where their work has been copied from, it is next to impossible to know the original source of an AI-generated piece of work without running it through a plagiarism checker.
 Even then, the programmes that are available publicly are generally less powerful than those used by UCAS and other organisations.